-The INTERNAL CLEANING CONTRACTOR shall analyze the surface contaminants and surface condition and recommend a cleaning procedure for each piping system to the CONTRACTOR with the following details:
+The pipe internal cleaning contractor shall analyze the surface contaminants and surface condition and recommend a cleaning procedure for each piping system to the contractor with the following details:

 - Analysis of surface contaminants and surface condition.

-- Review of system metallurgy and an evaluation of corrosion risks associated with the cleaning.
+- Review of system metallurgy and evaluation of corrosion risks associated with the cleaning.